keptn/lifecycle-toolkit/docs/content/en/docs/reference/crd-reference/analysisdefinition.md

         [Analysis](analysis.md)
         resource after the analysis runs.

-        Use a Kubernetes
-        [quantity](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/)
+        To use a value that includes a fraction, use a Kubernetes [quantity](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/)
-        value for these fields rather than a `float`.
+        value rather than a `float`.
         For example, use the `3m` quantity
         rather than the nearly equivalent `0.003` float;
         the `float` value causes `Invalid value` errors.
+        A whole number (integer) is also a legal `quantity` value.
         * **failure** -- criteria for failure, specified as `operator: <quantity>`.
           This can be specified either as an absolute value